-Also referred to as heart washing, is the act of changing a person’s mind or heart by using extreme mental or emotional pressure or abuse.
+Also referred to as heartwashing, it is the act of changing a person’s mind or heart by using extreme mental or emotional pressure or abuse.

 This is typically done when the victim is extremely outmatched by their manipulator either mentally, physically, economically, or socially.
-This can be achieved a number of ways but usually the victim is in a situation the feel they can’t escape, and will involve several tactics simultaneously.
+This can be achieved a number of ways, but usually, the victim is in a situation they feel they can’t escape, and will involve several tactics simultaneously.

 The goal of this manipulation tactic is to convince the victim into believing their viewpoints about life, people/person, or the world are immature or pathetic, and need to be realigned to the viewpoint of the manipulator.

-The punishment which the scapegoat has to endure is a direct projection of the manipulator’s own insecurities.
+The punishment that the scapegoat has to endure is a direct projection of the manipulator’s own insecurities.

 Scapegoating is a deliberate act of torment against another person for the cathartic pleasure of the manipulator and their cohorts.

 Is a form of community mobbing and organized stalking combined.
 Just like you have workplace mobbing and online mobbing, which are both fully recognized as legitimate, this is the community form.

 Gang stalking is organized harassment at its best and a suicide-inducing attack at its worst.
 It is the targeting of an individual for revenge, jealousy, sport, or to keep them quiet, etc., by a group of people.

 The goal of this manipulation tactic is an organized psychological attack that can completely destroy a person’s life while leaving little or no evidence to incriminate the perpetrators.

 These manipulation tactics and narcissist control tactics work to erode, suppress, subjugate, and degrade the victim’s sense of self and diminish their social standing in an effort to dominate and control.